StevenMcGown/smcgown/content/blog/kubernetes/6-9-api-groups.md

 `$ curl https://kube-test-server:6443/version`

 To get a list of pods, you would access the URL `api/v1/pods`.
-Our focus in this lecture is about these API pods, the version, and the API.
+Our focus in this post is about these API pods, the version, and the API.

 `$ curl https://kube-test-server:6443/api/v1/pods`